2022 Bangkok Condo Market Outlook

 Key Risks

-Since we are still in the midst of the pandemic, there are various risks to be observed in 2022.
+Since we are still amid the pandemic, there are various risks to be observed in 2022.

 COVID-19 Development